bghira/SimpleTuner/README.md

 # SimpleTuner 💹

-This repository contains a set of experimental scripts that could damage your training data.
-Keep backups!

-This project's code intended to be simple and easy to read.
-Parts of it are difficult to follow, though it's hoped they'll improve over time.

-This code is a shared academic exercise.
-Please feel free to contribute improvements, or open issue reports.
+> ⚠️ **Warning**: The scripts in this repository have the potential to damage your training data.
+Always maintain backups before proceeding.

+**SimpleTuner** is a repository dedicated to a set of experimental scripts designed for training optimization.
+The project is geared towards simplicity, with a focus on making the code easy to read and understand.
+This codebase serves as a shared academic exercise, and contributions to its improvement are welcome.

 The features implemented will eventually be shared between SD 2.1 and SDXL as much as possible.